Table of Contents

 Custom ratio values may also be entered.

 If the default fixed targets are used, the four macro bars will all show fixed targets which you can configure by click on the bars.
 For all other selections, the targets will be dynamically computed based on several factors.
 The energy target will be derived dynamically by looking at your total calories burned for the day (BMR, activity, and exercise) as well as your weight goal.
-For example, if your daily burn is 2200 kcal, and your weight loss goal is to loose half a pound per week, this requires a 500 kcal energy deficit, and so your energy target for the day will be set to 1700 kcal (2200 - 500).
+For example, if your daily burn is 2200 kcal, and your weight loss goal is to lose half a pound per week, this requires a 500 kcal energy deficit, and so your energy target for the day will be set to 1700 kcal (2200 - 500).
 The protein, carbs, and fat targets will all then be derived based on the chosen ratio to balance at your calorie target.

 Total Carbs vs Net Carbs